KennedyMurphy/elomerchant/README.md

 `make database`
 ------------
 Populates a Postgresql data base with the data pulled via the `make data` command.
-For more info on Python3 and Postgresql, read [this](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb) blog post.
+For more info on Python3 and Postgresql, read this [Code Mentor Post](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb).
+For info on how to import CSVs to Postgresql, read this [Postgresql Tutorial](http://www.postgresqltutorial.com/import-csv-file-into-posgresql-table/).
 The assumption is that there already is an empty database with an appropriate user setup prior to running this command.

 Project Organization
 ==============================